HOW TO SEE THE SUSPENSION TRIFT BRIDGE IN SWITZERLAND

 - At the valley station is a small kiosk where you can buy snacks and drinks.

 - There are not many trees.
 It is an open hike.
-So, go to the toilet before you start your hike.
+So, go to the toilet before you start your hike, and take your sunscreen with you.

 The Windegghütte is just a 30-minute hike from Trift Bridge and at 1887 meters above sea level.
 You can buy snacks and stay overnight, but book in advance if that is your plan.